JavaGT/javagrant.com/source/pages/resume.md

 {.quote}

 ### 🧑‍💼 Idea Bootcamp
-I have completed [University of Auckland Business School’s Idea Bootcamp](https://www.cie.auckland.ac.nz/newsroom/idea-bootcamp-2019/) where teams are created to identify problems and create viable solutions.
-Honing creative problem-solving skills, business model utilisation, data collection and analysis.
+I have completed [The University of Auckland Business School’s Idea Bootcamp](https://www.cie.auckland.ac.nz/newsroom/idea-bootcamp-2019/), where teams identify problems and create viable solutions–honing creative problem-solving skills, business model utilisation, data collection and analysis.

 # Student Representation
-I have help present the interests of students to the university in seeking changes in a number of occassions, including through the creation of feedback sessions between engaged students and faculty.
+I have presented the interests of students to the university on multiple occasssions, in various formats, including through the creation of feedback sessions between students and faculty.

 ## 💰 Social Sciences Funding Cuts
-I [successfully ran a campaign](https://sites.google.com/view/social-sciences-open-letter/home) to garnish student awareness and engage with faculty in regards to funding cuts to the Social Sciences, despite an increase in enrollments.
-This momentum was handed off to the Arts Student Organisation at the university.
+I [successfully ran a campaign](https://sites.google.com/view/social-sciences-open-letter/home) to garnish student awareness and engage with faculty reguarding funding cuts to the Social Sciences, despite an increase in enrollments.
+I handed off this social momentum to the Arts Students Organisation at the university.

 ## 📜 Student Consultations
 Involvement in the organisation, participation and management of various forms of student consultation at The University of Auckland, working with AUSA, the Arts faculty, and the Arts Scholars programme.

-Issues covered include mechanisms of communication, university–student relations, and the responsibilities of the university in creating a safe educational space for all students.
+Issues covered include mechanisms of communication, university–student relations, and the responsibilities of the university in creating a safe and effective educational space for all students.

 ## 📣 AUSA Class Representation
 I've represented many classes for student-lecturer engagement, staff-student consultations and student-university communications.